jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 6. Click **ADD STAGE**.
 The Stage Configuration page opens.
 ![Click Add A New Stage](/tutorials/jazzrtc/images/add_deployer.png "Click add a new stage")

-7. Create a stage to deploy your application to Bluemix:
+7. Create a stage to deploy your app to Bluemix:
   1. Click the default **MyStage** name and change the name of this stage to `Deploy to dev`.
   2. On the **INPUT** tab, use the default settings.
   3. On the **JOBS** tab, click **ADD JOB** and then select **Deploy**.
 This job will use the settings in the `manifest.yml` file, which is included as part of the sample project.
 You can use all of the values as provided, except for the hostname.
-The hostname is used to define your application's URL and must be unique for each application deployed that is deployed on Bluemix.
+The hostname is used to define your app's URL and must be unique for each app that is deployed on Bluemix.
   4. Override the host with the `-n` option in the cf push command, as shown in the following image.
     * **Hint:** Use a combination of your username and the date or time to ensure that your route is unique.
-  5. Click Save.
+  5. Click **SAVE**.
 ![Add Deployer](/tutorials/jazzrtc/images/configure_deployer.png "Add Deployer")

 9. At the top of the Build stage, click the **Play** icon to build and deploy your project for the first time.
 The build process takes a couple of minutes.
 When you see a green circle, the app is live.
 ![Successful Build](/tutorials/jazzrtc/images/build1_success.png "Successful Build")

-10. Verify that the app is running by clicking the application link.
+10. Verify that the app is running by clicking the app link.
 ![Application](/tutorials/jazzrtc/images/app.png "Application")

 ---